Close Banner

 How does using a wheelchair affect rides and attractions?

-• Despicable Me Minion Mayhem — You must be able to take a small step into the compartment.
-Several vehicles have been modified to aid with transferring, so ask a team member for assistance.
+• Despicable Me Minion Mayhem — For this ride, you must be able to take a step into the compartment independently or with assistance from someone in your party.
+Several vehicles have been modified to aid with transferring, so ask a team member for assistance if needed.
+There are some non-moving seats if you need one.

-• Flight of the Hippogriff — You must be able to step into the compartment.
+• Flight of the Hippogriff — You must be able to step into the vehicle compartment for this ride.

 • Harry Potter and the Forbidden Journey — This ride has a moving platform that allows only 30 seconds to load.
 For guests who have difficulty transferring and who need extra time, there is a non-moving transfer station on the second floor (you still access the same ride).
 Ask a team member for assistance.
 You cannot take ECVs through the castle line, so whether you want to ride or just experience the castle walkthrough, you will need to take the elevator to the third floor to transfer to a park-provided manual wheelchair.
 Then you can transfer back into your chair when done.
 Your ECV will be stored in a secure area during that time.

-• Kung Fu Panda Adventure — This multi-sensory theater experience is like a cross between a ride and movie, with seats that shake and move.
-You may stay in your wheelchair or ECV or transfer to a seat.
+• Kung Fu Panda Adventure — This multi-sensory theater experience is like a combination of a ride and a movie, with seats that shake and move.
+You may stay in your wheelchair or ECV, or transfer to a seat.
 There are both moving and non-moving seats.
+Parties with wheelchairs enter the theater first to access the last row of the front section.
+There is space to park, as well as seats for members of your party.

 • The Mummy — This ride has vehicles modified to aid with transfer.
-You will leave your wheelchair on the loading side and then exit back to the loading side after riding.
+You will leave your wheelchair on the loading side and then exit back towards the loading side after riding.

-• Studio Tour — The Studio Tour has a separate handicapped line at the far end of the loading area.
-You may transfer from the chair to a tram seat (there is a step up), or you can ride in a standard manual wheelchair.
+• Studio Tour — The Studio Tour has a separate disabled line at the far end of the loading area.
+You may transfer from the chair to a tram seat (there is a step to get up), or you can ride in a standard manual wheelchair.
+The Studio Tour can accommodate some electric wheelchairs but not ECVs.
 Guests using an ECV who wish to ride in a wheelchair must transfer to a manual wheelchair and use the ramp.

 • Transformers: The Ride-3-D — You must be able to take a small step into the vehicle.
-Team members will store your chair in a separate room.
+Team members will store your chair in a separate room during the ride.
 They may transfer you to a manual wheelchair upon exiting to take you back to the ECV.

 • Wand Pairing at Ollivanders — To witness a wand choosing a wizard, you can approach the wizards at the entrance of the experience to enter more quickly.
-They will help position guests in wheelchairs and other guests for the easiest and best viewing for everyone.
+They will help position guests (both in wheelchairs and not) for the easiest and best viewing for everyone.

 Is it safe to leave my wheelchair while I ride?